ShriekingNinja/berkano/System/TAXONOMY.md

 This file defines:
 1. The official **roles** and **core terms** used in Berkano/SCS.
 2. The **output classification** system, ensuring consistent format, metadata placement, and compliance with HARDRULES across all interactions and fossilized records.
+3. The **memory taxonomy**, clarifying symbolic vs volatile vs statistical traces, with examples and ELI5 analogies.

 ---